 Many working in the NHS wish to support their friends and family to access placements.
-HEE does not endorse placements being allocated directly to friends and family outside of any organisational process, as these processes aim to ensure that the placements are fair, equitable and safe for all.
+HEE and the RCGP do not endorse placements being allocated directly to friends and family outside of any organisational process, as these processes aim to ensure that the placements are fair, equitable and safe for all.
 Where friends and family arrangements are in place, we would recommend that considerations are made to address diversity and increase the availability of placements to others.